azoff/bpm/README.md

 }
 ```

-I like to keep them alphabetical, and versions in order, just so that the client doesn't have to do it at runtime.
+I like to keep the packages alphabetical, and versions in order, so that the client doesn't have to sort at runtime.
 Please keep this in mind when submitting pull requests.

 TODOs
 -----
 I still plan on doing a lot more to make _bpm_ awesome.
 Here are some of the things coming up:

+- Add an uninstall method (this might not be worth it...)
-- Complete the documentation
+- Add documentation for utils and flags
-- Add tests for every library (so I can run them on import)
+- Add tests for auxiliary and prototyping functions
 - Create minified versions of the client and repo
+- Deploy the minified versions
 - Add a simple make file to minify the repo and client
 - Get the entire Google CDN and cdnjs catalog in packages.js
 - Make a better looking home page